rd-wendling/one-dashboard-to-rule-them-all/README.md

-# Master Dashboard
+# One Dashboard to Rule Them All

-Welcome to my Master Dashboard project!
+Welcome to my dashboard project!
 This project is a web-based dashboard application built with [Streamlit](https://streamlit.io/), designed to be a one-stop shop for all the things I care about (that happen to have free APIs or be easily web-scraped).
 While still being actively developed, when complete it will contain things like News, Weather, Stocks, Economic Statistics, and more.

 ## Table of Contents
 - [Published Location](#published-location)